Clareta Treger, PhD

 I hold a B.A. in Philosophy and Middle Eastern History (Summa Cum Laude) from the University of Haifa, and an M.A. in Political Science (Magna Cum Laude) from Tel Aviv University.

-When I am not doing academic work, I enjoy reading fiction, practicing yoga, running, and mountain climbing.
+When I am not engaged in academic work, I enjoy reading fiction, practicing yoga, running, and mountain climbing.